Business asset valuation

-Asset valuation is the process of determining the current value of a company's assets, such as stocks, buildings, equipment, brands, goodwill, etc. This process often happens as part of the wider business valuation, or before you buy, sell or insure an asset.
+Asset valuation is the process of determining the current value of a company's assets, such as stocks, buildings, equipment, brands, goodwill, etc. This process often happens as part of a wider business valuation, or before you buy, sell or insure an asset.

 Asset-based valuation allows you to calculate a business's net worth by adding up the current value of its assets less the value of its liabilities.

 How to value business assets?

 The first step in asset valuation is to have a clear understanding of the different types of business assets that you own.
 Look at your resources and create an inventory detailing all your:

 - current assets